-The internet is now an integral part of children’s lives - with all the potential that the online world and new technology offers, young people now have access to huge and exciting opportunities.
-They use technology to express themselves, explore and be creative.
+The internet is an integral part of children’s lives - with all the potential that the online world and ever-developing technology offers, young people now have access to huge and exciting opportunities.
+They use technology and social media to express themselves, explore and be creative.
 It has changed the way that they communicate and we need to ensure that this communication is appropriate and does not cause harm or upset to our students.

 Here at Queen Elizabeth’s we are doing all that we can to educate and protect our students in their use of ICT and the internet.
 Our online safety awareness programme is delivered through PSHE and ICT lessons, through regular assemblies and form-time sessions and through special events delivered by online safety experts.
 We consider online safety to be a whole school responsibility and so all staff are encouraged to explore safety issues; teachers specifically with their form groups and in lessons where relevant.

 Within school, filtered internet usage is monitored, as is students’ use of computers and chromebooks through this, monitoring reports are produced and analysed by relevant senior staff and any concerns will be raised with parents.

 Obviously we can only provide these safeguards within school and it is equally important that students are encouraged to use the internet safely and responsibly outside school.
 We are very grateful for parental support in these issues and we strongly encourage parents and carers to monitor children’s internet activity at home, in order to ensure that all activity is appropriate.
 We provide as much support to parents and carers as we can - this includes regular online safety updates via parentmail and parental information sessions.
 We are of course always able to discuss individual concerns on this issue with parents and carers if necessary.